StefanoBelli/serverless-data-pipeline/README.md

 ## Second step: deploy the infrastructure

-Prerequisite is to have an account with a role named "LabRole" with enough permissions to create all the resources.
-If such a IAM role has a different name on your account it can be changed in deploy/src/config.go but requires recompilation of the deployment program.
+Prerequisite is to have an account with a role named "LabRole" (instructure AWS academy's default IAM role, at least for students) with enough permissions to create all the resources.
+If such a IAM role has a different name on your account it can be changed in deploy/src/config.go (change the constant IAM_ROLE, line 19).

+You will also need to be able to create resources in "us-east-1" AWS region, as explained above, if this is not the case, the region can be changed in deploy/src/config.go (change the constant AWS_REGION, line 18).

+Requires recompilation of the deployment program.

-Now, recover your AWS credentials (base64-encoded secret tokens) by visiting AWS academy and downloading it by clicking on "AWS details" right after the "Start lab"/"Stop lab" push buttons.
-A menu on the right will appear, which shows AWS CLI: Show - just copy content of the secret token and paste into a file on your computer called $HOME/.aws/credentials (or %USERPROFILE%/.aws/credentials if on Windows).
-Before doing that, you'll need to start the lab.
-This step has to be done on each restart of the lab, since security tokens change every time.
+Now, recover your AWS credentials (base64-encoded secret tokens) by launching AWS academy and copying them by clicking on "AWS details" right after the "Start lab"/"Stop lab" push buttons.
+A menu on the right will appear, which shows a button AWS CLI: Show - click it - then just copy shown content and paste into a file on your computer called $HOME/.aws/credentials (or %USERPROFILE%/.aws/credentials if on Windows).
+Before doing this, you'll need to start the lab.
+This step has to be done on each restart of the lab, since security tokens change every time AWS lab is started.

-In this particular order:
+In this particular order (starting from this project root):

  1. Navigate to the deployment program built executable folder:
  ~~~